Minnesota Commissioning Club: Synopsis

 Paul Schoenfield

-Sextet, flute, clarinet, piano, violin, cello and percussion
+Sextet, flute, clarinet, piano, violin, cello and percussion.
+VIDEO

 (Commissioned for the Twentieth Century Consort and premiered in January 15, 1994 in Washington, DC; revised in 1996 and re-premiered in 2000 by 20th Century Consort; 24 min)